KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 ## The skeleton structure

 In the given example, there are two nodes that define the skeleton.
-They are referred to as "skeleton nodes" or "joint nodes" here, because they can be imagined as the joints between the bones of the skeleton.
+They are referred to as "skeleton nodes", or "joint nodes", here because they can be imagined as the joints between the bones of the skeleton.
 Each joint node has a property `"jointName"`, which indicates that this node is part of a skeleton hierarchy, and this name is used by the `skin` to refer to this node.

 The first joint node, `"jointNode0"`, has a translation about 1.0 along the y-axis.
-The second joint node, `"jointNode0"`, has a `rotation` property which initially describes a rotation about 0 degrees (thus, no rotation at all).
-This rotation will later be changed by the animation, to let the skeleton bend left and right and show the effect of the vertex skinning.
+The second joint node, `"jointNode0"`, has a `rotation` property that initially describes a rotation about 0 degrees (thus, no rotation at all).
+This rotation will later be changed by the animation to let the skeleton bend left and right and show the effect of the vertex skinning.

 ```javascript